JamesCalingo/coding_challenges/README.md

 Go's `net` module has a package for HTTP handling - aptly known as `http`.
 To start our server project, we establish a handler function (as the

 I did this as a "submodule" and wasn't super sure how to handle it since I couldn't call it in `main` without an explicit return value, so I basically did the ol' C trick - return 0 if it's successful or 1 if something happens.

+I should note that I did this part in GitHub Codespaces, so there was a bit of wonkiness when trying to start the server - it was able to serve what I had told it to, but couldn't handle any routes for whatever reason.

 ## Step 2: HTM Losche!